GULZAR’S STORY: THE NAIROBI YEARSPublished May 13, 2018

 “In 1968, Pilu and I went on a three month grand tour of Europe; we went to England, France, Germany, Denmark, Holland, Italy, Beirut and Egypt.
 We saw so many cities.
 We were young and we had so much energy.
 We saw everything.”

 “We started in London.
-My brothers and Saku Aunty were there.
-They took us all over London.
+My brothers and Saku Aunty were there, they took us all over London.
 They took us to Brighton.
 Then we went to Paris.
 We loved Paris.
-We went up the Eiffel Tower and sat in the cafes.”
+We went up the Eiffel Tower and sat in the cafes eating cakes.”

 “How would you find a hotel?”
 I asked.

 “We would take a train to the next town.
-At the train station, there would be a tourist office.
-They would phone the hotels for us and find us one.
+At the train station, there would be a small tourist office.
+They would ask us our budget and phone the hotels for us and find us one.
 We never had any problems.
-You know what daddy was like.
+You know what Daddy was like.
 He wanted to see everything.”

 “In Italy, we saw Rome and Venice.
 I really liked Rome.
 They had so many fountains.
 Then we met our agent, Mr. Henkel in Bremen.
 He and his wife were so nice.
 We stayed with them for three days.
 We went to Frankfurt and then Copenhagen.
 We went to Beirut which was so lovely.
 Our last stop was Egypt.
 Egypt was very hot but we saw all the pyramids.
 Pilu and I had so much fun in Cairo.
 Then we came home.”